nmshd/documentation/_docs_integrate/terminate-relationships.md

 You can terminate an active [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) to another Identity.
 Then it's not possible for either side to send messages, but no data is deleted.
 Either side can request the reactivation of the Relationship, accepting the reactivation returns the Relationship to an active state.

-You can decompose a terminated Relationship to delete the Relationship and all communication history from the App/Connector.

 <!-- TODO: Add "for app users:" -->

 ## Terminate an active Relationship